sakku116/fastapi-ecommerce-restapi/README.md

     python main.py
     ```

-    The API will be accessible at `http://localhost:8000`.
+    The API will be accessible at `http://localhost:8000` (if use default port)

 5. **Run the application with specific options**: